Bushmills/yoda/README.md

   semantics (and can't be found when not compiling).
 For interpret time semantics of such a word, create it again with identical name, and specify only those.

+- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it).
+Some of those choice may not be permanent, but on a "for the time being" base.